holographicSol/SatIO_ESPIDF_Waveshare_ESP32-P4_Round_Display/README.md

   SatIO is a value hive and compound event trigger, intended to be matured over time, to be used as a foundation for a given application, without starting a project from scratch, where new bugs can be introduced and the same bugs and problems can be stumbled upon again.
-SatIO intends to do something once and mature it, as a foundation of elemental and or compound logic, for building devices on top of.
+SatIO intends to do something once and mature it, as a foundation of value creation, elemental and or compound logic, for building devices on top of.

   Like say a WT901 9 axis gyro has two trigger pins that can be set for several elemental reasons,